 This course builds on the basic concepts learned in operations management for students to further understand how to build and implement supply chain or value chain networks.
 Students learn principles. processes, technologies, strategies, and analytical techniques used to integrate global supply chain management best practices.
 Emphasis will be on the student developing an enterprise wide and systems view to manage the flow of information, physical distribution, and revenue required to deliver products and services from raw materials through end consumer use (and reverse flow).
-This course basic will incorporate supply chain customer demand management, management, inventory management, relationship management, supplier and logistic management as they relate to the core aspects of this management practice.
+This course incorporate basic supply chain demand management, customer management, inventory management, relationship management, supplier logistic management as they relate to the core aspects of this management practice.